Master of Library & Information Science

 Research Methods Credit Requirement

 Students in the thesis option also must take a minimum of three credits of research methods beyond INFOST 799 (591).
-More may be required by individual circumstances, but only the first three credits may count toward degree credit requirements.
-Either INFOST 890, Advanced Research Methods in Information Studies, or a comparable course chosen in consultation with the major professor, can contribute towards satisfaction of this requirement.
+In consultation with the major professor, more may be required by individual circumstances, but only the first three credits may count toward degree credit requirements.

-Students must complete the 4 core courses in addition to the research methods requirement before defense of the thesis proposal can occur.
+Students must complete the 3 required courses in addition to the research methods requirement before defense of the thesis proposal can occur.
 Students must register for a variable credit thesis research course: INFOST 898, Master’s Thesis, 1-3 credits, during every semester of thesis work.
 No more than three credits of INFOST 898 may be counted towards the degree.

 Declare Thesis Option Early!

-Students may select the thesis option at any point in their course of study, but are encouraged to make this decision and form their thesis committee as early as possible to avoid the necessity of taking additional coursework.
-Likewise, a student may withdraw from the thesis option and pursue the proficiency examination option; however, the student would need to meet registration and other requirements for the proficiency examination set forth in the SOIS policies and procedures.
+Students may select the thesis option at any point in their course of study but are encouraged to make this decision and form their thesis committee as early as possible to avoid the necessity of taking additional coursework.

 Students must pass an oral examination in defense of the thesis.